To send press releases and tips, or to request permission for use of photos/text, contact Real Hartford, LLC via email

 - Email addressed to “Mrs.,” “Miss,” or “Mr.” will be deleted without being read, unless we are related.

-- Read Real Hartford before contacting me.
+- Read Real Hartford before making contact.
 Real Hartford will not write about your organization in Miami or review the burping cloths from your company based in Portland, OR.
 See how “Hartford” is in the title of the online news site?
 That should be your first hint.
 If your event is in Bridgeport, I will want to know where is the Hartford connection.